Prevalence of Security and Privacy Risk-Inducing Usage of AI-based Conversational Agents: Background

 \subsubsection{Insecure Inputs and Program Access}

 An ordinary user can inadvertently create security risks in the use of \chatbots through input that exploits vulnerabilities (``Insecure Inputs'').
 These risks are exacerbated by the integration of the \chatbot with other programs and systems (``Program Access'') that may be affected by the original input.
-Both LLM and LMM can be vulnerable: For example, loading user content as part of a command, the command can be escaped and other content or the original prompt is printed instead~\cite{perez2022ignore}.
-Such \emph{prompt injections} can make the model share a malicious link~\cite{abdelnabi2023not}.
+Both LLM and LMM can be vulnerable: For example, loading user content as part of a command, the command can be escaped and other content or the original prompt is printed instead~\cite{perez2022ignore}. \rOne{For example, an employee may upload an externally received PDF or image to a \chatbot that is connected to office software, email, or calendar tools.
+In such a scenario, the uploaded content is not necessarily malicious and the \chatbot is not necessarily vulnerable.
+However, if the underlying system is susceptible to indirect prompt injection or tool misuse, this combination may create an attack surface.} Such \emph{prompt injections} can make the model share a malicious link~\cite{abdelnabi2023not}.
 Prompt injection can be achieved in several ways, including by uploading websites~\cite{abdelnabi2023not}, images~\cite{bagdasaryan2023ab} or audio~\cite{bagdasaryan2023ab}.
 Abdelnabi et al.~\cite{abdelnabi2023not} showed that loading data like websites into an LLM opens the door to classic vulnerabilities like remote code execution if the LLM has access to APIs of other programs.
 Their attack was text-based, Fu et al.~\cite{fu2023misusing} showed that such code execution can also be achieved by loading a compromised image into the LMM.

 \textbf{Research questions.} We aim to understand if users provide potentially insecure inputs and grant CAs access to other programs (e.g., calendar, email).
 We differentiate between self-created input, which is assumed to be more secure, and non-self-created input, which may be more insecure.